bommbomm34/POL/README.md

 # Documentation

-See DOCS.md for the documentation.
+See [the documentation](DOCS.md) to learn this programming language.
 The programming language is simple: You don't need to learn much!